romanbican/roles/README.md

 ## More Information

-For more information, please have a look at [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php) contact.
+For more information, please have a look at [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php) contract.

 ## License